-Pest or disease/ Amount of Material product per acre Comments/Reentry interval/Preharvest interval (PHI) Winter moths (spanworms, Note: See footnote 1, page 14 • Avaunt 6 oz 12-hour reentry.
+Pest or disease/ Material Amount of product per acre Comments/Reentry interval/Preharvest interval (PHI) Winter moths (spanworn ns, inchworms) (see f ootnote 1, page 14) Altacor 3.0-4.5 oz Winter moth does not appear on label, but application is legal and may be effective.
+4-hour reentry.
+1-day pHI .
+Avaunt 6 oz 12-hour reentry.
 7-day PHI.
 Bacillus thuringiensis Many brands available.
 See label for rate.
+Approved for organic production.
 Multiple sprays usually necessary.
-Inspect buds in spring as scales separate.
+Inspect buds in spring a scales separate.
 4-hour reentry.
 0-day PHI .
 Confirm 2F 1 pt Apply at early egg hatch.
 4-hour reentry.
 14-day PHI.
 Delegate WG 3-6 oz Winter moth does not appear on label, but application is legal and is known to be effective.
 4-hour reentry.
-3-day PHI.
+3-day PHI .
 Diazinon 50W 1 lb Winter moth may not be listed on label, but this is a legal application and is known to be effective.
 Do not use more than once per season.
 5-day reentry.
 7-day PHI.
 Entrust 1.25-2 oz Winter moth does not appear on label, but application is legal and is known to be effective.
 Approved for organic production.
-4-hour reentry.
-3-day PHI.
+4-hour reentr 3-day PHI .
 Intrepid 2F 10-16 fl oz Apply at early egg hatch.
 4-hour reentry.
 7-day PHI.
 Lannate LV 1.5-3 pt Restricted use pesticide.
 Winter moth may not be listed on label, but this is a legal application and is known to be effective.
-2-day reentry 3-day PHI.
+2-day reentry.
+3-day PHI .
 Rimon 0.83EC 20-30 fl oz Apply at early egg hatch or to early instar larvae.
 12-hour reentry.
-8-day PHI.
+8-day PHI .
 Sevin XLR Plus 1-2 qt Winter moth may not be listed on label, but this is a legal application and is known to be effective.
 12-hour reentry.
-7-day PHI.
+7-day PHI .
 Success 4-6 fl oz Winter moth does not appear on label, but application is legal and is known to be effective.
 4-hour reentry.
-3-day PHI.

-Prebloom (Stages 4 and 5) Pest or disease/ Material Amount of product per acre Comments/Reentry interval/Preharvest interval (PHI) Mummy berry-primary infec tion Captan 80WDG 1.25-3.1 lb 3-day reentry.
-0-day PHI.
-Captevate 68WDG 4.7 lb Do not apply more than 2 consecutive applications or more than 21 lb/a/season.
+3-day PHI .
+Prebloom (Stages 4 and 5 5) Pest or disease/ Material Amount of product per acre Comments/Reentry interval/Preharvest interval (PHI) Mummy berry-primary infection Captan 80WDG 1.25-3.1 lb 3-day reentry.
+0-day PHI .
+Captevate 68WDG 4.7 lb Do not apply more than 2 consecutive applications or more than 21 lb/A/season.
 2-day reentry.
-0-day PHI.
+0-day PHI .
 Indar 2F 6 fl oz Tank-mix with a wetting agent.
 12-hour reentry.
 30-day PHI.
+Omega 500F 1.25 pt Do not use with an adjuvant.
+3-day reentry.
+30-day PHI.
 Quilt Xcel 14-21 fl oz Use of propiconazole for mummy berry control has been associated with an increase in Botrytis severity.
 12-hour reentry.
-30-day PHI.
-Tilt/Orbit/PropiMax/Bumper 6 fl oz Use of propiconazole for mummy berry control has been associated with an increase in Botrytis severity.
+30-day PHI .
+Tilt/PropiMax/Bumper 6 fl oz Use of propiconazole for mummy berry control has been associated with an increase in Botrytis severity.
 12-hour reentry.
-30-day PHI.
-Ziram 76DG 3 lb 2-day reentry.
+30-day PHI .